 Happy Halloween!

-I figured I needed to make a silly video for Halloween and what better than Chainsaw Massacre by The Lost Boys?
-It's a short and nostalgically entertaining demo but, also a fantastic example of the banter between ST groups back then.
-I love this a lot and ended my video recording with a beautifully scary image taken from Halloween, by The Black Twins.
+I made a compilation video for Halloween and wondered what it might contain.
+Well, what's better than Chainsaw Massacre by The Lost Boys?
+It's an entertaining demo and a great example of the banter between ST groups.
+I ended my video recording with a beautifully scary image taken from Halloween, by The Black Twins.

-I'm now in the mood for something new (for me) to play: Brides Of Dracula, Munsters or Night Hunter.
+Now I'm in the mood for more horror: Brides of Dracula, Munsters, or Night Hunter.
 Has anyone played 'em??
-Let me know what you think in the comments below.
-Oh, and don't forget about ZombieCrypt which is spine-chillingly cool.
-By that, I mean it's that lame slideshow I made a while back.
+Let me know what you think in the comments.
+Oh, and don't forget about ZombieCrypt, which is spine-chillingly cool.
+By that, I mean it's that lame slideshow I made.
 Watch it and let me know what you think!

 Sunday, October 18, 2020